djcooke/compendium/_potd_181_enemies/claw.md

     immunity does not work, but draw-in will not work on floors with knockback penalty, making them easier to deal with'
 job_specifics:
+  GNB:
+    difficulty: Medium
+    notes:
+      - 'Stun Tail Screw'
+      - 'Slower and more difficult to fight with amnesia enchantment due to the slow'
   MCH:
     difficulty: Hard
     notes: